ToniDaada/BankistApp/README.md

-This web application was created to simulate a real world bank application transfer between users There are four users in this bank app.
+This web application was created to simulate a real world bank application transfer between user accounts.
+There are four users in this bank app.

 User1 username : su   User1 pin: 1111

 User2 username : td   User2 pin: 2222

 User3 username : va   User3 pin: 3333

 User4 username : so   User4 pin: 4444

 By using JavaScript to define the fucntionalities of the client-side, features such as a difference currencies for different regions, a timer that logs users out after a certain period     and many more.